milad-afkhami/style-wiz/README.md

-      "darker": "A valid css color, for example #333", "pale": "A valid css color, for example #333", "paler": "A valid css color, for example #333", "variant": "A valid css color, for example #333" },
+      "darker": "A valid css color, for example #333", "pale": "A valid css color, for example #333", "paler": "A valid css color, for example #333", "contrast": "A valid css color, for example #333" },
     "secondary": {
       "main": "A valid css color, for example #333",